NadineAngermeier/ElectricityMCVariableGNN/README.md

 For the RGNN Tests, the *PyTorch*, *PyTorch Geometric* and *PyTorch Geometric Temoral* libraries are needed.
 If tested on GPU, a CUDA-capable system (NVIDIA GPU) is needed and the libraries need to be installed in the CUDA version.
 Additionally install *PyTorch Lightning* and *TensorFlow*.
 We additionally provide a yml file for quick setup of the environment with Anaconda.
 Details on the environment setup are given in the paper in Section 5.2.3.

 ## Credits
-This project was fully created by Nadine S. Angermeier within her Master's Thesis at the Chair of Decision Sciene & Systems, Department of Computer Science, School of Computation, Information and Technology at the Technical University of Munich under the supervision of Mete S. Ahunbay (Oct 2022- May 2023).
+This project was fully created by Nadine S. Angermeier within her Master's Thesis at the Chair of Decision Science & Systems, Department of Computer Science, School of Computation, Information and Technology at the Technical University of Munich under the supervision of Mete S. Ahunbay (Oct 2022- May 2023).